verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-##### Example: Securing a Prometheus Instance using Ingress Annotations
+##### Example: Securing a Prometheus instance using ingress annotations

 This example uses ingress annotations with the `ClusterIssuer` created previously, to secure ingress to a Prometheus instance.
 The ingress will use the wildcard DNS service [`nip.io`](https://nip.io/) to create an address that will forward requests to the Prometheus ClusterIP service;  the ingress will have CM annotations to issue a certificate for that host using the `nip.io` hostname.
 The `nip.io` service is a public DNS provider that will accept hostnames with an embedded IP address and return that address during name resolution.
 For example DNS requests to resolve `myhost.11.22.33.44.nip.io` will return `11.22.33.44` as the resolved IP address.

-Apply the following YAML file to configure an ingress for `prometheus.<your-ip>.nip.io` to forward requests to your Prometheus `ClusterIP` service, and provide the Cert-Manager annotations to generate a leaf SSL certificate for the endpoint.
+Apply the following YAML file to configure an ingress for `prometheus.<your-ip>.nip.io` to forward requests to your Prometheus `ClusterIP` service, and provide the cert-manager annotations to generate a leaf SSL certificate for the endpoint.

 {{< clipboard >}}
 <div class="highlight">

 ```
 # Creates an Ingress that will forward requests for prometheus.11.22.33.44.nip.io to the Prometheus backend
-# - Use Cert-Manager ingress annotations to create a TLS certificate for the ingress endpoint signed by the my-cluster-issuer ClusterIssuer
+# - Use cert-manager ingress annotations to create a TLS certificate for the ingress endpoint signed by the my-cluster-issuer ClusterIssuer
 #
 apiVersion: networking.k8s.io/v1
 kind: Ingress